-These TIME for Kids articles can be used to discuss the theme of the refuge seekers.
+These TIME for Kids articles can be used to discuss the theme of the journey of a refugee.

-- 1. "Border Fight" (February 1, 2019) President Trump is seeking approval for resources to go toward the building of a wall, TFK explores the topic. - "Kids of Kakuma" (April 20, 2018) TIME for Kids executive editor, Jaime Joyce, traveled to Kenya to shed light on life in Kakuma refugee camps. - "Safe in School" (October 5, 2018) Nearly 95,000 kids are being taught in learning centers at Rohingya refugee camps in Bangladesh. - "Muppet Helpers" (September 28, 2018) Sesame Street and the International Rescue Committee work to educate refugee children and help them feel safe. - "The Syrians Next Door" (December 16, 2016) Five years after fleeing Syria, Ghazweh Aljabooli and her family have settled in America.
+- 1. "Border Fight" (February 1, 2019) President Trump is seeking approval for resources to go toward the building of a wall, TFK explores the topic. - "On the Move" (November 2, 2018) A large caravan of migrants left their home countries to seek a better life. - 3.
+"Safe in School" (October 5, 2018) Nearly 95,000 kids are being taught in learning centers at Rohingya refugee camps in Bangladesh. - "Refugee Numbers at Record High" (June 20, 2018) The United Nations Refugee Agency publishes a yearly report on refugees and displaced people. - "A Test of Tolerance" (October 27, 2017) Sweden has welcomed hundreds of thousands of refugees, but some people wonder if the country's immigration policies are too generous. - "The Syrians Next Door" (December 16, 2016) Five years after fleeing Syria, Ghazweh Aljabooli and her family have settled in America.